l3uddz/plex_autoscan/README.md

 `USE_SUDO` is on by default.
 If the user that runs your plex_autoscan server is able to run the Plex CLI Scanner without sudo, you can disable the sudo requirement here. **Ignore for Windows installations**

+`USE_QUOTED_SCAN_DIRECTORY` is on by default.
+If USE_SUDO is false, this can also be set to false so that the directory given to plex scanner cli to be scanned, is note contained within "" quotes.
+When set to false, instead spaces are escaped, e.g. `/mnt/TV/The\ Big\ Bang\ Theory`.

 ## Server